awsdocs/aws-transit-gateway-guide/doc_source/monitoring-events.md

 + A transit gateway peering connection attachment was deleted
 + A transit gateway Connect attachment was created for the transit gateway
 + A transit gateway Connect attachment was deleted for the transit gateway
-+ A transit gateway Connect peer was created in a Connect attachment
++ A transit gateway Transit Gateway Connect peer was created in a Connect attachment
-+ A transit gateway Connect peer was deleted in a Connect attachment
++ A transit gateway Transit Gateway Connect peer was deleted in a Connect attachment

 The following is an example of an event where a transit gateway VPC attachment was deleted \(the VPC was detached from the transit gateway\)\.